ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 - bank name (for account 1)
 - funds (for account 1)
-- remove (account 1), for the remove button
+- remove (account 1), for the 'Remove' button

 This hidden text is automatically added by JavaScript.
-However, if you add it to the HTML template the component will still be accessible without JavaScript (progressive enhancement).
+If you add the text to the HTML template, the component will be accessible without JavaScript (progressive enhancement).

 ### What to add to it

 Add no more than 3 fields to the inline layout (this does not include the ‘remove’ button).
 This keeps it is easy to use.
-The layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system), which cannot contain more than 4 fields.
+The layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system), which limits the component to 4 fields.

 You can add only 2 types of components to it.
 These are the: